AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 ## Time zone

-Dates, including the `from`/`to` fields, are formatted in ISO-8601 standard and are based on the time zone of the place.
+Dates, including the `from`/`to` fields, are formatted in ISO-8601 standard and are based on UTC.
 This enables you to present the hours considerate of time zone differences of the user to the place.
 You can also access the time zone of places using the `place/time-zone` attribute and present the hours in the local time-zone.

 | Attribute ID      | Value                            | Example     |
 | ----------------- | -------------------------------- | ----------- |
 | `place/time-zone` | Time zone for the place position | "UTC+10:00" |

-## Regions for idnetifying Public Holidays
+## Regions for identifying Public Holidays

 Alpaca source a list of public holidays from publicly accessible and maintained sources.
 If you would like to access the public holiday information from an